krillketscorner/krillketscorner/README.md

 18+ to add ᯓ★ c+h ✓

-i dont fuck with proshippers
-or anything that stands for it! if your one and on my page [💖](https://www.youtube.com/watch?v=V7CO3dYfKHs&rco=1)
+didnt think i had to say this but dont fuck with proshippers or anything that stands for it! if your one and on my page [!!](https://www.youtube.com/watch?v=V7CO3dYfKHs&rco=1)

 hate me 'cause I'm beautiful?
 bitch, i don't like you either!